dcunited001/dcunited001.github.io/_posts/2018-01-30-caelis-ruissent-avoiding-the-engineered-collapse.md

 information.
 An all-too-specific specific example of the ironic consequences of the idealistic pursuit of free speech.

-However, if these records exist, they implies incentivization for the unforeseen destruction of data.
+However, if these records exist, then it implies incentivization for the unforeseen destruction of data.
 Depending on how widespread it is, this may be either targeted deletion, physical destruction of information storage devices or total systemic disruption.
 Furthermore, what if every person you've ever lied to in digital communications one